MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-visibility-insights-view-apps.md

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*

->[!Note]
->REVIEWERS: This content is in progress and not ready for review.
->

-Microsoft Application Protection and Governance (MAPG) allows you to quickly gain deep insights into the M365 apps in your tenant.
+Microsoft Application Protection and Governance (MAPG) allows you to quickly gain deep insights into the Microsoft 365 apps in your tenant.
+For example, you can see:

-- You can see a list of all OAuth-enabled M365 apps in the tenant, together with relevant app metadata and usage data.
+- A list of all OAuth-enabled Microsoft 365 apps in the tenant, together with relevant app metadata and usage data.
-- You can see app details with deeper insights and information by clicking an app in the list.
+- App details with deeper insights and information by selecting an app in the list.

 ## Getting a list of all the apps in your tenant

-For a summary of apps in your tenant, go to **Microsoft 365 Compliance Center > App protection & governance > All apps**.
+For a summary of apps in your tenant, go to **Microsoft 365 Compliance Center > App protection & governance > Apps**.

-\[Placeholder for MAPG All apps page screenshot]
+\[Placeholder for MAPG Apps page screenshot]

 You will see a list of apps and this information: